Biden: Nothing ‘unethical’ about Hunter’s dealings with Burisma

-Democratic presidential candidate Joe Biden on Thursday insisted that “nothing was unethical” in relation to his son Hunter’s business relationship with a Ukranian energy company.
+Democratic presidential candidate Joseph R. Biden on Thursday insisted that “nothing was unethical” about his son Hunter’s business relationship with a Ukrainian energy company.

 President Trump pressed the Democratic nominee about his son’s alleged payments from Russia, but Mr. Biden insisted that rules were not violated.